doiska/helix-heist/prd.md

+Important:
+- For some reason I saw some of the server code being sent to the client, I believe that's a bug, probably because there's no encryption yet.
+- I noticed it after moving shared/config.lua to server/config.lua, preventing the user from knowing (through some kind of client code dump) where the door, vault, etc are.

+Data structure:
+- I couldn't find a unique id in the documentation, had the GetPlayerById, but no id.
+So I was storing the player name (found in HPlayer), but it's not possible to send a ClientEvent with that.
+I'm now storing the HPlayer instance, but i'm not comfortable with this approach, since storing an "object" as key can lead to trick situations.
+I saw QBCore doing it, so I think it's fine. https://github.com/hypersonic-laboratories/qbcore-rp/blob/f3a0f0379e2b97570d72f74f65346adf8411cd92/qb-core/Server/player.lua#L20

 State Machine:
   Used a pretty straightforward approach that can be improved later.
   By using "canTransitionTo" and validating state transitions we can block invalid states.